MujahidHussain-2005/PF-Lab03--26k-0040-./README.md

 # Hi there, I'm Mujahid! 👋

-Welcome to my GitHub profile!
-I am a passionate developer with a strong interest in **Artificial Intelligence** and **Machine Learning**.
+Welcome to my GitHub profile.
+I am a dedicated student pursuing my **degree** while actively *studying Artificial Intelligence* as both my academic focus and my favorite **hobby**.

-### 🤖 About Me
+## 🤖 About Me
-- 🧠 Deeply interested in how AI is shaping the future.
-- 🚀 Exploring Large Language Models (LLMs) and computer vision.
-- 💻 Learning to build intelligent applications.

-### 🛠️ Tech Stack & Tools
-- **Languages:** Python
-- **AI Focus:** Machine Learning, Prompt Engineering, API Integration
+Here is a quick look at who I am and what I do:
+* **Academic Focus:** Currently working hard toward completing my university degree.
+* **AI Enthusiast:** Spending my free time exploring *machine learning*, neural networks, and automation.
+* **Future Goals:** Passionate about building *intelligent applications* that solve real-world problems.

+## 🚀 My Learning Journey

+These are the core steps I am following to master AI:
+1. Mastering **Python** programming and data structures.
+2. Understanding the *mathematical foundations* of data science.
+3. Implementing basic **Machine Learning** models using public datasets.
+4. Exploring modern *Generative AI* tools and API integrations.

+---

 ### 📬 Connect with Me
-- Feel free to open an issue or collaborate on AI-related projects!
+Feel free to check out my repositories or reach out if you want to collaborate on an *AI-related student project*!